mwganson/joint/README.md

 The width of the slot between the 2 columns.
 The mates never have columns, so it's only the Split Joint that this property applies to.
 The wider the slot the thinner will be the columns.
 Column width is a function of the Width property and this Split Slot Width property.

 ## Changelog
+### 0.2022.12.21 == remove AddSubType property to avoid conflict with LinkDaily versions
 ### 0.2022.10.05 == use face's boundbox center instead of face's center of mass in execute()
 ### 0.2022.05.01 == round to 12 digits the face's axis (Bugs #3)
 ### 0.2022.04.28 = add Rounded property for mortise/tenon joint types